asn10038/AI_HW/HW_1/WrittenPortion.md

 **5) Consider the case of controlling a single insect that can speed up as long as it doesn't change direction.
 After a move of v  squares in a direction, its available actions are to move up to v + 1  squares in the same direction, move 1 square in any of the other directions, or stay still.
 All squares that the insect passes over must be empty.
 The dots in the example below indicate the insect's stops at each step in the optimal plan.**

+a) How does the environment change?

+* Now sequential problem since your previous actions have an effect on your next best actions.

+b) What is a possible description of the state space?

+* The state space remains all possible locations of the bug on the board, but the action space has increased significantly

 **6) Consider the case of controlling a single insect in a maze where certain squares are filled with pesticide, an example of which is shown below (pesticide squares are green).
-A valid solution navigating the insect toward its goal must not have it spending more than LaTeX: L L  time steps in the pesticide squares, or else it will die.**
+A valid solution navigating the insect toward its goal must not have it spending more than L  time steps in the pesticide squares, or else it will die.**

+How do the environment properties change?

+* Now the environment is continuous since previous actions will effect the next best action

+What is a possible state space description of the problem?

+* The location of the agent as well as how long the agent as been on poisonous squares.

+Size of state space and heuristic
+* The size of the state space is the number of positions on the board * L.
+* A heuristic would be the Manhattan distance maybe plus how long you've been on poisonous squares at that the state

 ### Part 2: Comparing Search and Heuristics